 - Can you take a cruise to a resort?
 Yes, day passes to resorts bear ports are available to cruisers when they are docked in certain destinations.

 - All-inclusive resorts do not have an itinerary that takes you from one city to another.
 However, you can plan a local itinerary to explore more of what the destination you’re in has to offer.

 While in the Dominican Republic, we visited nearby Isla Catalina.

 Excursions From Cruises and All-Inclusive Resorts

 - One of the best things about cruise vacations is the shore excursions – they cost extra.
-Cruise lines offer a wide variety of excursions in each port destination.
+Cruise lines offer a wide variety of excursions at each port destination.

-You also have the freedom to book your own excursions that are not sponsored by the cruise line; check out How to Prepare for Your Cruise for tips.
+You also have the freedom to book excursions not sponsored by the cruise line; check out How to Book Shore Excursions Independently for tips.